ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Acknowledgements-->
-## Acknowledgements <a id="acknowledgements"></a>
+## Special Thanks <a id="acknowledgements"></a>

-A **HUGE thank you** to [ConcernedApe][concernedape] for creating this masterpiece of a game!
-Without your imagination, generosity and dedication, none of us would be here enjoying this gem.
+A **huge** thank you to [ConcernedApe][concernedape] for creating this masterpiece of a game.
+Without your imagination, generosity and dedication, none of us would be here to enjoy this gem.
 Thank you from the bottom of my heart.
-You deserve all your success and more.
+You deserve all of your success and more!

-Additionally, a big thanks to [Pathoschild][pathoschild] for creating SMAPI for the rest of the modding commmunity and enabling us to thrive.
-Thank you to all the modders who contributed to its success over the years and who built this community together.
-Thanks also to those who contributed to the [amazing wiki modding resources][stardew-modding-wiki] that helped me learn to mod in C# in the first place.
+Additionally, a big thank you to [Pathoschild][pathoschild] for creating SMAPI and enabling the modding commmunity to thrive.
+I'd also like to thank all the modders who contributed to SMAPI's success over the years, who built this community, and who contributed collectively to the [amazing modding resources][stardew-modding-wiki] that helped me learn how to mod in C# in the first place.

-Lastly, thank you to all the players who have downloaded and enjoyed my mods so far.
-I hope you will have many more happy memories in the Valley.

-### Special Thanks
+The following individuals also deserve a mention:

-- [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link].
+- [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link] and its API.
 - [Pepoluan][Pepoluan] for providing an API for [Even Better RNG][even-better-rng-link].

+Lastly, a personal thank you to all the players who have downloaded and enjoyed my mods.
+I am eternally grateful for your support.
+I hope you will have many more happy memories ahead in Stardew Valley.

 <div align="right">